Experience history with First Lady Ida McKinley

-One of the most important functions of the First Ladies National Historic Site and the National First Ladies Library is to house and make available the collection and library of books and other materials collected about the First Ladies … from Martha Washington to Michelle Obama.
+One of the most important functions of First Ladies National Historic Site and the National First Ladies Library is to house and make available the collection and library of materials about the first ladies.
 This library is the only one of its kind, focusing solely on the First Ladies of the United States.
-But aside from the amazing resource this park houses, there are two interesting and historical buildings that house this National Historic Site also owns and maintains two historically rich buildings, both of which are located in downtown Canton, Ohio.
+In addition to a variety of resources, First Ladies National Historic Site also owns and maintains two historically rich buildings, both of which are located in downtown Canton, Ohio.